-Combustion-air inlet pipe (Direct Bent/2-Pipe system only) and vent pipe must terminate outside structure, either through sidewall or roof.
+Combustion-air inlet pipe (direct vent/2-pipe system only) and vent pipe must terminate outside structure, either through sidewall or roof.

-For vent termination clearance, references to National codes are shown in Figure 57 for Direct Vent/2-Pipe system and Figure 58 for Ventilated Combustion Air system.
-For exterior termination arrangements, refer to Figure 57 for Direct Vent/2-Pipe system and Figure 58 for Ventilated Combustion Air system.
+For vent termination clearance, references to National codes are shown in Figure 58 for Direct Vent/2-Pipe system and Figure 59 for Ventilated Combustion Air/Non-direct Vent/1-Pipe system.
+For exterior termination arrangements, refer to Figure 58 for Direct Vent/2-Pipe system and Figure 59 for Ventilated Combustion Air/Non- Direct/1-Pipe system.
 Contact Local code authorities for other requirements to and/or exemptions from the National codes shown in the figures.

 Roof termination is often preferred since it is less susceptible to damage or contamination, is usually located away from adjacent structures, is less prone to icing conditions, and often has less visible vent vapors.
-Sidewall terminations may require sealing or shielding of building surfaces with a corrosive resistance material due to the corrosive properties of combustion products from vent system as well as protection of adjacent structures.
+Sidewall terminations may require sealing or shielding of building surfaces with a corrosive resistance material due to the corrosive properties of combustion products from the vent system, as well as protection of adjacent structures.